Marketing Attribution: Everything You Need to Know

 Types of marketing attribution models

-There are various marketing attribution model types to help you track the success of your marketing strategies to grow your business, including:
+There are various marketing attribution model types to help you track the success of your marketing strategies to grow your business, including the following:

 First interaction